colinkiama/valadoc-www/README.md

 The goal is for people to easily have a local copy of valadoc.org, that can also be statically hosted and can easily be experimented on.

+You can view the output of a `core` preset build here: https://colinkiama.github.io/valadoc-www/

 ## Screenshots

 ![valadoc-www home page](img/valadoc-www.png)